 - The term early career teacher (ECT) replaces newly qualified teacher (NQT). - The standard length of induction has been increased from one school year to two school years (see para 2.29). - In addition to the 10% timetable reduction that ECTs receive in their first year of induction, ECTs will also receive a 5% timetable reduction in the second year of induction (see para 2.19). - Schools are expected to deliver an induction period that is underpinned by the ECF (see para 2.39).
 Appropriate Bodies will have a role in checking that an ECF-based induction is in place (see para 5.11). - The role of the mentor has been introduced (see para 2.42).
 The mentor will have a key role in supporting the ECT during induction and is separate to the role of the induction tutor (see para 2.43). - There will be two formal assessment points, one midway through induction, and one at the end of the induction period (see para 2.52).
-These will be supported by regular progress reviews to monitor progress, to take place in each term where a formal assessment is not scheduled (see para 2.46). - In cases where ECTs working part-time can demonstrate that they have met the Teachers' Standards, the Appropriate Body is able to reduce the length of the induction period and bring forward the final assessment point.
-This decision is only to be made in agreement with the ECT and once the ECT has completed a period covering, but not equivalent to, two school years (see para 3.5). - The number of ad-hoc absences permitted has been extended, in line with the extended length of induction (see para 3.6).
+These will be supported by regular progress reviews to monitor progress, to take place in each term where a formal assessment is not scheduled (see para 2.46). - ECTs working part-time may, on completion of a minimum period covering but not equivalent to two full years, be able to have their induction period reduced.
+It is for the appropriate body to consider whether to grant a reduction and bring forward the final assessment point.
+This decision is only to be made in agreement with the ECT and on the basis that the ECT has met the Teachers' Standards (see para 3.5). - The number of ad-hoc absences permitted was extended, in line with the extended length of induction (see para 3.6).